b-jan/blog/NextJs.md

 - checkout last changes on master branch
 - install the dependencies with `yarn`
 - build the application with `yarn build`
-- declare babel environment in your shell: `export BABEL_ENV=development`
+- declare babel environment in your terminal: `export BABEL_ENV=development`
 - launch your node server with `node server/bootstrap.js`
 - browse to http://localhost:3001 to view the app